Inclusive Practices

 Accessible PDFs enable individuals with vision impairments to access course materials.
 They also allow students to listen to content while commuting or walking.

-SensusAccess Document Conversion is a UBC-approved tool that converts PDFs into accessible formats.
-This free, easy-to-use online service enables UBC faculty, staff, and students to convert print and digital materials into multiple accessible formats.
+SensusAccess Document Conversion is a UBC approved tool that converts your PDF’s to accessible formats.
+A free, easy-to-use online tool that enables UBC faculty, staff, and students to convert print and digital material into multiple accessible formats

 Access the conversion form below.
 Login with a CWL is required.